 As it reduces Wind and Heat and helps to tonify Kidney yin it can be useful for hypertension.

 It is also used to clear Damp and Heat in the neck and head, manifesting as swelling in the throat or neck (for example of the thyroid gland, or in tonsillitis or mumps), heat around or in the eyes, with lachrimation.

-Although it is theoretically the tonification point, being the Earth point on the channel, it isn't much used for that, (though I have used it for this purpose).
+Although it is in ‘Five element theory‘ the tonification point, being the Earth point on the channel, it isn’t much used for that, (though I have used it for this purpose).
 But the next point Yuji, Large Intestine 10, is often used for tonifying the channel, being in a similar location on the arm as is Zusanli, Stomach point 36, on the leg.

 If you think you need to have this point used on you, do please see an experienced acupuncturist rather than try to do it yourself.
 For one thing, the acupuncturist will be more objective about it and may have a better suggestion for your health.
 Also, he or she will know how deep to go, and how strongly to use the needle.
-(And, he probably won't pass out when using it although in fact it is a very safe point and I've never seen anyone pass out from its use.)
+(And, he probably won’t pass out when using it, although I’ve never seen anyone pass out from its use – but it does happen!)

 Large Intestine point 11 is also useful where there is emaciation with weakness of the elbow and forearm.

 Large Intestine point 11, Quchi, is possibly equal tops for clearing heat and Fire.
 This can also manifest in mental agitation and mania, a classic symptom of which is ‘thrusting tongue’, when the individual keeps extending his tongue out of his mouth, almost like a snake sensing the air.
 I’ve seen this also in patients who had deficient Liver pulses after extended use of social drugs.

 This excess Yang causes headaches and dizziness, symptoms which nowadays often point to hypertension, for which this point is also sometimes effective.